zhaoyingpan/prompt_log_analysis/README.md

 # A Prompt Log Analysis of Text-to-Image Generation Systems

 Thanks for your interest in our WWW 2023 paper [A Prompt Log Analysis of Text-to-Image Generation Systems]().
 We provide code for data preparation and prompt analysis in this repository.
-For the analysis results and visualizations, please refer to the [Google Drive folder](https://drive.google.com/drive/folders/1iBYcQa2SoLFs6SF12BK3SgDTAZZVZv3x?usp=share_link).
+For the analysis results and visualizations, please refer to the [Google Drive folder](https://drive.google.com/drive/folders/1iBYcQa2SoLFs6SF12BK3SgDTAZZVZv3x?usp=share_link) and see [Data File Descriptions](#data-files) for descriptions of the files.

 ## Table of Content